Skip to content

 A test setup requires two containers.
 1. server: ssh+git, git https, http content, http-dav and ssh+svn server container to provide team repository and mapping 2. client: omegat test instance container to run integration test.

-Server has FOUR individual contents.
+The Server has FOUR individual contents.
 1. Git team: ssh+git and git https protocol provide omegat team repository 2.
 SVN team 1: http-dav provide omegat team repository without authentication on http://server/svn/omegat-test.svn 3.
 SVN team 2: ssh+svn omegat team repository on /home/git/omegat-test.svn 4.
 Plain HTTP server: http://server/README provide content for mapping

 Repositories are independent among each other.

-Before you start test, you need to build test containers,
+Before you start test, you need to build test containers.

 then you can run with default settings